12 Best Report Writing Topics: It’s Time To Get Started On Your Next Research Paper

 According to antislavery.org, nearly 50 million people live in modern-day slavery, and approximately 25% of modern-day enslaved people are children.
 There are many forms of modern-day slavery, including forced marriage, domestic servitude, forced labor, human trafficking, and descent-based slavery (when enslaved children are also forced to work as enslaved people).
 For your research report on present-day slavery, you may focus on one of these areas or explore the concept of modern-day slavery as a whole.

-5. Should Assisted Suicide be Legal?
+5. Should Assisted Suicide Be Legal?

 Many people who have experienced the death of a loved one have struggled to watch them suffer and have wished that there was something they could do to help them end their suffering.
 In some states in America, assisted suicide has become legal.
-This means that a person who is terminally ill can work with their medical treatment team to develop a plan to die on their terms.
+This means that a person who is terminally ill can work with their medical treatment team to develop a plan to die on their own terms.

 6. The Draft’s History in America